USAFA-Multi-Domain-Lab/METIS/METIS Setup Instructions (Windows Environment With GUI).md

 ```

-The should start up and be accessible at the configured port (8080 by default).
+It should start up and be accessible at the configured port (8080 by default).
 You can now access the web app in the browser.
-To login, a temporary user has been created with the following credentials:
+To log in, a temporary user has been created with the following credentials:

 ```
 Username: admin